matteofontana-app/OneFingerRotation/README.md

 These are some examples on use of the framework:

-Girandola

-Wheel

-Fidget Spinner

-Knob

-DJ Turntable
+PinWheel - Wheel - Fidget Spinner - Knob - DJ Turntable

+Practical Examples are Coming Soon...

 ---